Open Source Ticketing Software in 2026: Options and Managed Alternatives

 Everywhere else.
 If your team spends more time running the ticketing system than improving customer support workflows, the open source "savings" are a mirage.
 Managed platforms eliminate the operations work, ship security patches on the platform timeline, and scale automatically.
 For growing startups and mid-market teams, the math consistently favors managed.

 Deskwoot is built as a managed alternative specifically for teams that considered open source but decided they would rather solve customer problems than infrastructure problems.
-Per-agent pricing from $4.50, eight channels in the box, AI Bot and AI Copilot included in every paid plan.
+Per-agent pricing from $14 annual, eight channels in the box, AI Bot and AI Copilot included in every paid plan.
 See features.

 Migration from open source to managed